DevItaliya22/PUB-SUB-2/.github/ISSUE_TEMPLATE/bug.md

  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.' > .github/ISSUE_TEMPLATE/bug.md
+Add any other context about the problem here.